Statue of Yuriy Dolgorukiy, Moscow: Creation of the statue

 A settlement had existed at the site of Moscow at least 200 years prior to its official founding in 1147 by Yuriy Dolgorukiy.
 However, the 800th anniversary of Moscow celebrations in September 1947 accepted the traditional date.
-This first large, post-war celebration, shortly preceded the 30th anniversary celebrations of the October Revolution.

 In 1946, Joseph Vissarionovich Stalin sent the archaeologist and anthropologist Mikhail Mikhaylovich Gerasimov (1907 – 1970) from Kiev to find remains of Yuriy Dolgoruky.
 This was so that a ceremonious reburial of Dolgoruky could take place during the celebrations.
 No remains were found at Dolgoruky's grave.